YashS-03/URL-SHORTNER/README.md

 - POST /shorten — accepts a long URL, returns a short code
 - GET /<short_code> — redirects to the original URL
-Fixed url_shortner.py import issue with __main__ gaurd
+Fixed url_shortner.py import issue with __main__ gaurd Implemented Flask API endpoints for URL shortening and redirection Added SQLite-based storage with click tracking for each shortened URL